WebPlatformTest/Data/README.md

 - `platform`: The id of this browser, operating system or device, must be unique, contain only lowercase a-z, 0-9 and dots.
 - `name`: The full name of this browser, operating system or device.
 - `grouped`: A simplified name that can be shared between multiple platforms.
-- `importance`: An integer that determines the sorting of the overview of the 'Other browsers' page.
+- `order`: An integer that determines the order of the overview of the 'Other browsers' page.
 A value of `0` means the item is not visible in the overview.
 - `type`: What kind of browser or device this is.
 Can be a comma seperated list with the following values: `desktop`, `mobile`, `tablet`.